isabella232/Compliance-pr.pt-br/compliance/regulatory/offering-BIR-2012-Netherlands.md

 ### <a name="office-365-applicability-and-in-scope-services"></a>Aplicabilidade do Office 365 e serviços no escopo

-Use a tabela a seguir para determinar a aplicabilidade de seus serviços e da assinatura do Office 365:
+Use a seguinte tabela para determinar a aplicabilidade para seus serviços e assinatura do Office 365:

 | **Aplicabilidade** | **Serviços no escopo** |
 |:------------------|:----------------------|